Fmolock/capstone_final/README.md

 ## authenticated users

 - a loggedin user should be able to create a review for a business
-- a loggedin user should be able to remove a view which they created
+- a loggedin user should be able to remove a review which they created

 - the wireframes provide a visual representation of the functionality which is described